MIS 5127 - Office hours Tuesday 15:00-16:00 - tel 026 300 78 05

 - Henry Chettle, The Tragedy of Hoffman.
 I staged this play, using a mixed cast of professional actors and Conference delegates, for the Malone Society Conference, Magdalen College, Sep.
 2010.

 Documentary evidence as collected by the Records of Early English Drama attests to a rich and varied tradition of theatrical performance in late-medieval and early modern England.
 Unfortunately, our understanding of this tradition is hampered by the scarcity of surviving texts, both because some theatrical events would have been improvisational or largely dependent on unscripted spectacle, and because many scripts have simply been lost.
 However, there is a body of scripts and records of performance which has remained largely unstudied by scholars – those relating to the lively tradition of drama within the University of Oxford.
-Plays were written by Fellow and students and staged within Colleges to celebrate festive occasions and to honour important visitors; the performances were serious undertakings, involving plenty of work for carpenters, and the hiring of elaborate costumes, props and wigs.
+Plays were staged within Colleges to celebrate festive occasions and to honour important visitors; Elizabeth I and subsequently James I and Charles I visited Oxford and saw plays organized by the Vice Chancellor and deputies.
+Each College and Hall, including the students, had to contribute financially, and the expenditure was increasingly lavish: for the visit of James I, Christ Church built the first perspectival theatre in England, designed by Inigo Jones.
+Most College productions were not on this scale, but were nonetheless serious undertakings, involving plenty of work for carpenters, and the hiring of elaborate costumes, props and wigs.
+They were written by Fellows and by students - a good script could contribute to a Master’s degree.

-The EDOX project, headed by Elisabeth Dutton in collaboration with Dr James McBain (Magdalen College, Oxford) is beginning a systematic study of plays written and/or performed in Oxford Colleges between 1480 and 1650.
+The EDOX project, which I have initiated, is a collaborative project with the aim of systematic study of plays written and/or performed in Oxford Colleges between 1480 and 1650.
 The project will find and edit these plays, freshly translate those that survive in Latin, and make editions available online.
 Archival research will illuminate the plays’ historical contexts – social, political, religious, educational – as well as details of physical staging.
 Plays which have particular interest to the history of theatre will be staged, and the experiment of staging will further illuminate the plays’ significance: films will be made of these staging experiments and the films will also be available online.
-EDOX will, over time, create a body of informative resources about theatre at Oxford which will be internationally available on the web.
-This body of resources, together with conferences and volumes of essays reflecting on the insights offered, will establish for an international audience the role Oxford in the history of English theatre.
+EDOX will, over time, create a body of informative resources about theatre at Oxford which will be internationally available on the web – materials which have previously been difficult to access can then be widely studied.
+This body of resources, together with conferences and volumes of essays reflecting on the insights offered, will explore the role of Oxford in the history of English theatre.